paulpham157/vinagent/README.md

 poetry install
 ```

-To use a list of default tools inside [agentools.tools](agentools/tools/) you should set environment varibles inside `.env`:
+To use a list of default tools inside [agentools.tools](agentools/tools/) you should set environment varibles inside `.env` including `TOGETHER_API_KEY` to use llm models at [togetherai](https://api.together.ai/signin) site and `TAVILY_API_KEY` to use tavily websearch tool at [tavily](https://app.tavily.com/home) site:

 ```
 TOGETHER_API_KEY="Your together API key" TAVILY_API_KEY="Your Tavily API key"
 ```
+Let's create your acounts first and then create your relevant key for each website.

 # 2. Set up Agent